Orange Liqueur Cocktails: Bright, Zesty & Easy to Mix

 6. Grand Mimosa

-The classic Mimosa is everybody’s brunchtime darling, but if you really want to push out the boat, it might be time to try the Grand Mimosa cocktail.
-This elegant sipper adds a touch of Grand Marnier to the familiar mix of Champagne and orange juice, giving it a deeper, more luxurious flavor.
-The result is a beautifully balanced drink that is bubbly, citrusy, and just a little indulgent, which turns any morning into a celebration.
+The classic Mimosa is everybody’s brunchtime favorite, but if you really want to step it up, it might be time to whip up the Grand version.
+This elegant sipper introduces a touch of orange liqueur to the familiar mix of Champagne and orange juice, bringing extra depth, sweetness, and a more complex citrus aroma to this elevated orange-flavoured cocktail.

 7. Pomegranate Martini